dearing/go-cross-compile/README.md

 go install github.com/dearing/go-cross-compile
 ```
 >[!NOTE]
->With Go 1.24+, we can use the tool feature to pin the tool in go.mod install of installing it globally as above
+>With Go 1.24+, we can use the tool feature to pin the tool in go.mod instead of installing it on the host's path
 ## go tool usage
 ```
 go get -tool github.com/dearing/go-cross-compile@latest